tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 This document specifies a new TLS extension, called Encrypted Client Hello (ECH), that allows clients to encrypt their ClientHello to the TLS server.
-This protects the SNI and other potentially sensitive fields, such as the ALPN list {{?RFC7301}}.
+This protects the SNI and other potentially sensitive fields, such as the Application Layer Protocol Negotiation (ALPN) list {{?RFC7301}}.
 Co-located servers with consistent externally visible TLS configurations and behavior, including supported versions and cipher suites and how they respond to incoming client connections, form an anonymity set.
 (Note